 Fontaine des Neufs Canons (Nine Canons Fountain)

-On the rue Joseph Cabassol axis crossing Cours Mirabeau, this fountain dates back to 1691 and replaced a former fountain known as St Lazare.
-Originally, its basin comprised four lobes but two have been removed to allow for vehicular traffic
+The fountain marks the intersection of Rue Joseph Cabassol and Cours Mirabeau.
+Dating back to 1691, the Fontaine des Neufs Canons replaced a former fountain known as St Lazare.
+Originally its basin comprised four lobes but two were later removed to allow for traffic.

-In the 19th century and the beginning of the 20th century, the fountain was used as a trough for the flocks of sheep from Arles on their way to the mountains (the transhumance) which explains why the edges of the basin are so low.
+In the 19th century and the beginning of the 20th century, the fountain served as a trough for the flocks of sheep from Arles on their way to the mountains (transhumance).
+This explains why the edges of the basin are so low!

-Today, vegetation has grown so much that it has hidden the sculptural details of the fountain.
+Vegetation has grown so much on it that it has hidden the sculptural details of the fountain.

 Fontaine Moussue (Mossy Fountain)

-At the end of Rue du 4 septembre on Cours Mirabeau, this hot water fountain (fontaine d’eau chaude) was built in 1668 and is the only one to be still fed into by the thermal springs of the Bagniers.
+This surprising fountain marks the intersection of Rue du 4 Septembre and Cours Mirabeau.
+It is this hot water fountain (fontaine d’eau chaude) from 1668.
+Actually, it is the only fountain in Aix still fed into by the thermal springs of the Bagniers.

-Its water springs out at 18 degrees Celsius.
+Its water springs out at 18 degrees Celsius (64º F).
 It comprises two basins placed on top of each other which moss has completely taken over, hence its name!

 Fontaine du Roi René (Fountain of King René)